 While some studies have shown that certain foods, such as green tea and hot peppers, can increase metabolism, that increase is very minor and very short-lived, says both Shapiro and Daniels.
 "The truth is, there are no magic metabolism-boosting foods," says Daniels.
 "A better bet is to focus on eating healthy meals and snacks regularly throughout the day to keep your metabolism moving, rather than focusing on a specific food or food group.
 No need to be scarfing down hot peppers and washing them down with green tea!"

-Yes, your BMR (basal metabolic rate) is likely genetic, but you can change your metabolism by maintaining or increasing your lean muscle mass, explains Shapiro.
-"Muscle burns more calories at rest, therefore the more of it you have the higher your metabolism."
+While your BMR (basal metabolic rate) is likely genetic, you can change your metabolism by maintaining or increasing your lean muscle mass, explains Shapiro.
+"Muscle burns more calories at rest.
+Therefore, the more of it you have, the higher your metabolism."

 "This is actually not true," says Shapiro.
 "Lean individuals tend to have slower metabolic rates than overweight individuals whose bodies burn more calories at rest just due to their size."